-You are advised to enquire on Spain's labor market before setting out to work there.
+You are advised to enquire on Spain's labor market before if you are looking forward to live and work there.
 Here is an overview.

-The unemployment rate in Spain, in spite of a decrease in recent years, remains relatively high compared to other European countries and tends to start rising again in early 2009.
+The unemployment rate in Spain, in spite of a decrease in recent years, remains relatively high compared to other European countries and tends to start rising again since a few years.
 However, some economic sectors still offer professional opportunities for foreigners, including marketing, import- export, professorship, translation, IT and new technologies.

-Fluency in Spanish is often an essential prerequisite to get a job, except in some large international companies where working languages are other than Spanish.
+Fluency in Spanish is often an essential prerequisite to find a job in Spain, except in some large international companies where working languages are other than Spanish.
 Unskilled, seasonal or agriculture jobs do not require fluency in Spanish.

-With regards to the geographical distribution of jobs, Madrid and Barcelona attract many foreign workers because of their bustling economic activities.
-Valencia has also experienced a strong economic expansion in recent years and also attracts many foreign workers.
-Many tourism or seasonal jobs are also available along the coasts.
+With regards to the geographical distribution of jobs, Madrid and Barcelona attract many foreign workers because of their dynamism and bustling economic activities.
+Valencia has also experienced a strong economic expansion in recent years, thus attracting many foreign workers.
+Along the coast, many tourism or seasonal jobs are also available, especially for students.

-The minimum monthly wage in Spain is of 752,85 € for a full time job since January 2014.
+The minimum monthly wage in Spain is of 752,85 € per month for a full time job since January 2014.
 Spanish employees benefit from 22 days off and 14 bank holidays per year.
-The legal working time is set at 40 hours per week (maximum 9 hours a day).
+The legal working time is set at a maximum 9 hours a day.

-The working day usuakky starts later than elsewhere in Europe, around 9 or 10 am and ends later in the evening, around 7 or 8 pm.
+The working day usually starts later than elsewhere in Europe, around 9 or 10 am and ends later in the evening, around 7 or 8 pm.